 Licensed User - a single registered member of the Exchange, limited to one entity [person].

-Listing - the published details of a product.
-Listings are summarised and displayed in rows on the Exchange for ease of search.
+Listing - the published details of a product on the exchange.
+Listings are summarised and displayed in rows by the most recent date.

 List Owner - the creator of the original Listing.

 Offer - the price and terms of trade displayed in a Listing.